The EU and consumer law

 • Outgoing texts from around 5p per text to up to 2p plus domestic price

-• On 15 June 2017 there will be no extra roaming fee within the EU – it will be the same as domestic price
+• On 15 June 2017 there will be no extra roaming fee within the EU – it will be the same as the domestic price.

 What might happen to these laws if we leave the EU?

+No-one knows!
 Consumer law has improved over the last couple of decades.
 These have been put in place due to EU Directives but also improving existing laws not due to the EU.
-It is very unlikely that the Government would repeal any of these laws as 1) It would be very complicated and time/money expensive to unravel and 2) The Acts are improvements for consumers so there would be no reason to undo them and to choose to do so would cause some uproar!
+It would be very complicated and time/money expensive to unravel these laws, however we are probably risking having roaming charges back and not getting compensation for delayed flights at the very least!